-Adventures campers should bring lunch, snack, large water bottle, sunscreen, bug spray, bathing suit, and towel.
-As activities change based on weather we ask that campers are also prepared with footwear for any activity (i.e. sneakers, socks and flip flops / water shoes).
+Adventures campers should bring the following items to camp each day: lunch, snack, large water bottle, sunscreen, bug spray, bathing suit, and towel.
+As activities change based on the weather, we ask that campers also come prepared with footwear for any activity (i.e. sneakers, socks and flip flops / water shoes).

 Also, we take campers swimming at many different community locations.
 The camp pool is being used for swim lessons for the Day Camp, so while we may have the chance to spend an occasional 20 - 30 minutes there during an end of the day free swim, we tend to seek out alternate swimming spots (pools, lakes etc.).